timhoangt/MapcushionORM/README.md

 <h3>Run the Mapcushion ORM application<h3>

-go into the main folder and performing the following in your Command Line.
+Go into the main folder and performing the following in your Command Line.
 ```
 gradle run
 ```